Japanese Cottage and Mainstream Outdoor Brands

 5. Montbell

 If there is one brand synonymous with the Japanese outdoors, it’s Montbell.
-In the 44 years since it was founded by Isamu Tatsuno an accomplished mountaineer it has gained a reputation for quality products at a reasonable cost.
-The company follows the Japanese tradition of kinobi or function is beauty.
+IIn the 44 years since it was founded by accomplished mountaineer Isamu Tatsuno, it has gained a reputation for quality products at a reasonable cost.
+The company follows the Japanese tradition of kinobi, or function is beauty.
 One needs only to step foot inside a Montbell store to witness its colourful array of outdoor goods.
 Notable wares include the U.L.
-Super Spiral Down Hugger sleeping bag, lightweight Ridge Line Pack and the Montbell Plasma 1000 Down Jacket the lightest 1,000 fill power down jacket in the world at only 130 grams!
+Super Spiral Down Hugger sleeping bag, the lightweight Ridge Line Pack, and the Montbell Plasma 1000 Down Jacket, the lightest 1,000-fill power down jacket in the world at only 130 grams!

 ICON: Down Hugger 800 #3